 As far as managers and operation staff go, there is less stress as they don’t have to worry about a remote workers arrival.
 Most remote employees operate out of different time zones, so starting time is generally a loose concept for them.
-There is no rush for either an employee or manager to synchronize their time and log on to a collaborative platform simultaneously.
+There is no rush for either an employee or manager to synchronize their workflow and log on to a collaborative platform simultaneously.

-One of the main requirements for remote onboarding is detailed email instructions should be sent out to the new employee before they’re ready to log on for work.
+One of the main requirements for remote onboarding is detailed email instructions being sent out to the new employee before they’re ready to log on for work.
 This is an absolute must.
 Relevant documents such as worker eligibility, insurance selections or how to use your time clock software should be provided to the remote worker as soon as possible.
 However, this can be done at the remote worker’s leisure then scanned and emailed back to the office.